 Discover the best crypto prop trading strategies for high R:R wins as a funded trader.
 From high probability swing trading and ICT concepts to liquidity sweeps, Order Block setups, and precision scalping, this guide helps traders pass challenges and manage risk with consistency.
-Instead of relying on generic strategy PDFs, the focus here is on practical frameworks built for real funded trading conditions.
+Instead of relying on generic strategy PDFs, the focus here is on practical frameworks built for real crypto prop firm trading conditions.

 Crypto is a thrill ride.
 Every trader has a different style, from fast scalping to patient swing trading.
 But once you step into a crypto prop firm, the game changes completely.
 You are no longer trading in a personal account with unlimited flexibility.
 You are trading inside a structured, rule based environment where risk control matters just as much as profitability.